denten-books/plain-text/1-chapter.md

 private experience of reading, or whether such reading attains the desired correspondence between inward state and outward sign.
 A reading pupil must convince his teacher that the scanned sign had the intended effect.
-This requires more words in a sort of a broken hermeunitic spiral, stuck in a communication feedback loop that cannot quite complete the curcuit.
+This requires more words in a sort of a broken hermeneutic spiral, stuck in a communication feedback loop that cannot quite complete the circuit.

 Wittgenstein finally describes the mechanisms of reading as an "indirect way of transmitting a feeling."
 "Something that we can never know happens at the